-It's fair to say that there is no single correct leadership style.
-Different environments demand different approaches, and leaders may even choose to change their style to suit specific situations.
-Combining elements of two or more different styles can be effective.
+I think it's reasonable to say that there is no single correct leadership style.
+Different environments demand different approaches, and leaders may even choose to change their style to suit specific situations or combine elements of two or more different styles for maximum effect.

 The quality of an organization's leadership affects virtually every aspect of its work and output.
 Morale, productivity, creativity, efficiency, and the effectiveness of communication are all strongly influenced by the way that people are led.

-Below, in no particular order, are ten different styles of leadership found in organizations.
+Below, in no particular order, are ten different styles of leadership that you will find in organizations.

 10 Common Styles of Leadership

-On the other hand, decision making at the top is more likely to be quick, unambiguous, and decisive.
-This style of leadership is best suited to an environment where the tasks are relatively uncomplicated and routine, or where a rigid hierarchy is deemed as essential, such as in the military.
+Decision-making at the top is more likely to be quick, unambiguous, and decisive.
+Autocratic leadership is best suited to an environment where the tasks are relatively uncomplicated and routine or where a rigid hierarchy is deemed essential, such as in the military.

 This style involves workers being asked for their input, and then after a consideration of the merits and demerits of the suggestions, the leader makes a decision.

-However, decision making can be slow, so this style does not suit organizations where quick responses from management are vital.
-Disputes and factionalism can arise, plus communication processes can become clogged, when everybody wants their opinion to be listened to.
+Decision-making can be slow, so this style does not suit organizations where quick responses from management are vital.
+Disputes and factionalism can arise under democratic leadership, plus communication processes can become clogged when everybody wants their opinion to be listened to.